 The details of the approval of each proposal are given in the following table:

-With decisions 04/2017 and 05/2017, ACER adopted the final version of the Harmonised min-max clearing prices to be applied, respectively, to single day-ahead coupling and single intraday coupling.
+With decisions 01/2023 and 02/2023, ACER decided on the now newest version of the Harmonized max and min clearing price (HMMCP) methodologies for the single day-ahead coupling and single intraday coupling.